BeatrizArellano/regimeshifts/README.md

-## Early warning signals (resilience indicators)
+## Early warning signals for tipping points (resilience indicators)

-From the proposed indicators for Critical Slowing Down in the literature, we included methods to measure temporal lag-1 autocorrelation and variance.
-The time-series are usually detrended prior to estimating the indicators ([see Lenton et al. (2012)](https://doi.org/10.1098/rsta.2011.0304)).
+The approach to detecting early warning signals for tipping points is based on identifying the generic symptoms of a phenomenon known as Critical Slowing Down.
+As a system gradually approaches a tipping point, its recovery rate from perturbations decreases, causing it to become increasingly similar to its past states over time.
+This behaviour can be detected by measuring temporal changes in lag-1 autocorrelation, variance, skewness, recovery rate, and other indicators.
+This library implements algorithms to measure temporal changes in lag-1 autocorrelation and variance in time-series.
+Both metrics tend to increase as the tipping point is gradually approached  ([see Scheffer et al. (2009)](https://doi.org/10.1038/nature08227)).

+It is important to note that these metrics do not serve as forecasting tools to predict the distance to the tipping point; rather, they indicate the state of the system and are considered indicators of its resilience or stability ([see Dakos et al. (2015)](https://doi.org/10.1098/rstb.2013.0263)).

+Time series are typically detrended before estimating the indicators to avoid artifacts introduced by long-term trends and non-stationarities ([see Lenton et al. (2012)](https://doi.org/10.1098/rsta.2011.0304)).
+If a time series contains a seasonal cycle, it is also important to remove this cycle before computing the resilience indicators.

-The class `Ews` (stands for Early Warning Signals) contains the methods to detrend the time-series, estimate the resilience indicators, measure the strength of change in their trend over time, their robustness and significance.
+The `Ews` class (which stands for Early Warning Signals) includes methods for detrending time series, estimating resilience indicators, and assessing the strength of changes in their trends over time, along with their robustness and significance.

-First, we create an instance of the class `Ews` passing a `Pandas` time-series or dataframe as parameter.
+First, we create an instance of the `Ews` class by passing a `Pandas` time-series or dataframe as a parameter.

-Here we use the portion of the sample series before the regime shift.
+In this example, we use the slice of the sample series before the tipping point.

 ```python
 series = ews.Ews(bef_rs)
 series = series.rename(columns={0:'Sample series'}) ## The Ews class returns an extended Dataframe object, if we provided a series, it sets 0 for the column name.
 ```

-The method `gaussian_det` can be used to remove the trend using a moving average weighed by a Gaussian function (or a Gaussian kernel smoother), which receives the bandwidth (`bW`) of the Gaussian smoother kernel as a parameter ([see Lenton et al. (2012)](https://doi.org/10.1098/rsta.2011.0304)).
+The method `gaussian_det` is used to remove the trend using a moving average weighed by a Gaussian function (or a Gaussian kernel smoother).
+This method receives the bandwidth (`bW`) of the Gaussian smoother kernel as a parameter ([see Lenton et al. (2012)](https://doi.org/10.1098/rsta.2011.0304)).

-This method returns a class containing the attributes: `trend` and `res` (residuals).
+It returns an object containing two attributes: `trend`, which is a time-series representing the estimated trend, and `res`, which contains the residuals after removing the trend.

 ```python